Introduction to SAMATE

 Web Application Vulnerability Scanners – These tools crawl a web application’s pages and search the application for vulnerabilities by simulating attacks on it.
 A specification is published as NIST Special Publication 500-269.
 A test framework for web application scanners appeared in a paper entitled “Building a Test Suite for Web Application Scanners” and published in 41st Hawaii International Conference on System Sciences (HICSS), January 2008.

 A new effort on Binary Code Scanners - Similar to source code security analyzers, this class of tool analyzes a compiled binary application, including libraries, and provides a report of code weakness over the entire application.

-The SAMATE Reference Dataset (SRD) - A community repository of example code and other artifacts to help end users evaluate tools and developers test their methods.
-Currently, the SRD consists of over 1800 test cases which encompass a wide variety of flaws, languages, platforms, and compilers.
+The Software Assurance Reference Dataset (SARD) - A community repository of example code and other artifacts to help end users evaluate tools and developers test their methods.
+Currently, the SARD consists of over 1800 test cases which encompass a wide variety of flaws, languages, platforms, and compilers.